solarmon/UCG/README.md

 ### Python script or executable?

-You can choose to download and run UCG as a python script or as a Windows executable.
+You can choose to run UCG as a python script or as a Windows executable.

 #### Run as Python script